aki32/sensors-uno-cs/README.md

-# sensors-uno-csharp
+# Abstract

-`sensors-uno-csharp` is for accessing sensors in uno platform.
+C# solution for accessing sensors in uno platform.

 These sensors are included for now.
 * `Accelerometer`